(Revised January 2020)

 Michelle Paon, Associate Dean, Resources and Head, Sexton Design & Technology Library

-For rare printed materials and music, contact:
+For rare printed and music materials (recordings and scores) contact:

 Special Collections Librarian